aliquantus/lichess4545-retention/readme.md

+#lichess4545-retention

+Python script which produces several plots detailing the retention and participation history of the players in the lichess4545 league.

+##Instructions

-To run the script, run "python main.py" in terminal and follow the instructions.
-The output plots will be stored in a subdirectory.
+Run "python main.py" in terminal and follow the instructions.